Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-Does having a strict pipeline kill creativity?
+Does a strict pipeline kill creativity?

 Other Use Cases